-Bone replacement grafts for minor dentoalveolar bone defects may be necessary for various reasons.
+Bone replacement grafts for dentoalveolar bone defects may be necessary for various reasons.
 Bone defects are most often present in conjunction with pathology that is associated with the teeth in periodontal disease.
-The bone grafts are used in an attempt to restore normal architecture to the bone that supports the teeth, increasing stability of the affected tooth/teeth.
+Bone grafts are generally used in an attempt to restore normal architecture to the bone that supports the teeth, increasing stability of the affected tooth/teeth.

 Periodontal loss of bone can occur in either a vertical or horizontal manner on either the mesial or distal aspects of the roots.
 With advanced cases of localized or generalized periodontitis, loss of bone may be demonstrated within the furcation of the molar teeth.
 The furcation is defined as the anatomic area of a multi-rooted tooth where the roots diverge.

 Review of recent literature related to bone grafting of bone defects describes the success or failure of bone replacement grafts within various furcation defects.
 Class 2 furcation defects located on the buccal of maxillary and mandibular molars and on the lingual of mandibular molars often respond favorably to bone replacement procedures.
 However, palatal Class 2 furcation defects on maxillary molars and any Class 2 furcation defect on maxillary first bicuspid teeth usually respond less favorably to bone grafting procedures.
 Class 3 furcation involvement (through and through from buccal to lingual and mesial to distal) do not respond well to bone replacement grafts and have fair to poor long-term prognosis.1

-D4263 - Bone replacement graft - first site in quadrant
+D4263 - Bone replacement graft - retained natural tooth - first site in quadrant

 D4264 - Bone replacement graft - retained natural tooth - each additional site in quadrant

 See Dental Clinical Policy Bulletin 001 -